 All boats equipped with towers will also have a 360-degree light on top for use at anchor.
-This white light cannot be used while the boat is underway as it could impair other boaters' vision.
+The white light cannot be used while the boat is underway as it could impair other boaters' vision.
+This light is on whenever the navigation/ anchor lights are on.